ObeliskCode/Eon-AI/scripts/INF/notes/hypothesis.md

 interesting is still puzzling, because it could relate to nothing but an application like cellular automata which is completely it's own study of it's own.

+## theory for subtraction

++>x - +>y = { all numbers in both +>x subtracted together }

+such that, +>10 + +>15 - +>2 = +[]23

+assume for sake of contradiction that if a linear combination were valid any number of them being negative is a vailid set down to 0 ?

+Prove.

+the result in atecedence comes from developing a righter solution

+on every wrong turn to a decsion matrix as proof that the kernel can reach k> 1 intervals per CPU cycle in a measure u = 0.130935 cm^2 per semi-conductor width of 9nm CPU architecture